(Non)-projective bounds on gravitational EFT

 In general, dispersive representations such as eq.(\ref{Dis}) bound the couplings to reside within a convex region.
-The characterization of the region is straightforward, since the couplings can be identified with the Minkowski sum of convex hull of moments~\cite{Bellazzini:2020cot, Arkani-Hamed:2020blm, Chiang:2021ziz, Bellazzini:2021oaj}.
-Note that the dispersive representation does not manifest crossing symmetry, since it only exhibits contributions from $s$ and $u$-channel thresholds.
+The characterization of the region is can be identified with the Minkowski sum of convex hull of moments~\cite{Bellazzini:2020cot, Arkani-Hamed:2020blm, Chiang:2021ziz, Bellazzini:2021oaj}.
 Crossing symmetry can be imposed on the EFT couplings in the form of linear constraints, i.e. the couplings at equal $k$ are related and must live on a subplane.
 Thus the geometric picture is the intersection of such crossing-planes (null planes) with a convex hull, which results in a finite bounded region~\cite{Tolley:2020gtv, Caron-Huot:2020cmc, Arkani-Hamed:2020blm, Sinha:2020win, Bern:2021ppb}.

-The boundaries of this space can be approached either numerically using semi-definite programming (SDP)~\cite{Simmons-Duffin:2015qma, Landry:2019qug}, pioneered for the EFT bootstrap in~\cite{Caron-Huot:2020cmc} and applied to multi-scalar fields in ~\cite{Li:2021lpe} and photon EFTs in~\cite{Henriksson:2021ymi}, or analytically utilizing the known boundaries of the (tensored) moment problem, which is characterize by the total positivity of suitable generalized Hankel matrices.
-The latter approach was initiated in~\cite{Arkani-Hamed:2020blm} and termed the ``EFThedron", with the complete boundary structure investigated in~\cite{Chiang:2021ziz}.
+The boundaries of such space can be approached either numerically using semi-definite programming (SDP)~\cite{Simmons-Duffin:2015qma, Landry:2019qug}, pioneered for the EFT bootstrap in~\cite{Caron-Huot:2020cmc} and applied to multi-scalar fields in ~\cite{Li:2021lpe} and photon EFTs in~\cite{Henriksson:2021ymi}, or analytically utilizing the known boundaries of the (tensored) moment problem, which is characterize by the total positivity of suitable generalized Hankel matrices.
+The latter approach was initiated in~\cite{Arkani-Hamed:2020blm} and termed the ``EFThedron", with the detailed boundary structure for external massless scalars investigated in~\cite{Chiang:2021ziz}.
 The positivity of Hankel matrices in relation to polynomials of multiple zeta values was studied in \cite{Green:2019tpt}.
-When the ``planar" EFThedron was subject to monodromy relations implied by the presence of a worldsheet CFT, the EFT coefficients was shown to pinpoint open superstring theory to a very tiny and shrinking island in allowed EFT space \cite{Huang:2020nqy}.
+When the ``planar" EFThedron was subject to monodromy relations implied by the presence of a worldsheet CFT, the EFT coefficients was shown to be constrained to the open superstring theory \cite{Huang:2020nqy}.

-In this paper we will explore the gravitational EFT using both approaches.
+In this paper we will explore the constraints on gravitational EFT using both approaches.
 We begin with the dispersive representation for all helicity sectors of the four-point amplitude, i.e. the all plus, single minus and MHV configuration.
-Applying SDP allows us to impose global consistency conditions, which result in improved bounds such as for the allowed space for the operator $D^{8}R^4$.
+Applying SDPB allows us to impose global consistency conditions, which results in bounds on coefficients for $R^3$ and $D^{2n}R^4$.
 As an example, the ratio of the coefficient for $D^2R^4$ ( $b_{1,0}$) and square of $R^3$ ($b_{1,1}$), both normalized with respect to $R^4$ ($b_{0,0}$), is shown as follows: